Complaints from Child or Family Service Providers

 The provincial government offers a consistent, fair and timely Vendor Complaint Review Process that:

 Make a Complaint About MCFD Procurement Activities

-Step 5: If a vendor is not satisfied with the outcome, they can request a review by the Procurement Governance Office.
+If you are not satisfied that your complaint has been resolved, you can request a review by the Procurement Governance Office.